timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

     }
 ```

-(1*) A Typically Controller using `DPS` just use interfaces that are provided by the
-`Domain Package`.
+(1*) it's a good practice if controllers are just using `interfaces that
+provided by the `Domain Package` and framework related code.

-(2*) The `Project Bundle` can provide public services, it's also fine if
+(2*) The `Project Bundle` can provide `public services`, it's also fine if
-the `Project Bundle` use it's own services if the service is highly
+the `Project Bundle` makes use of it's own services.
-project specific.
+This seems to be a good idea if the service is highly project specific.

 ### Templates
 Every template is provided by the Project Package.
-For Example, HTML Templates and also the structure any kind of Format provided by an API.

-# Wire Public Services and provide a Domain Specific Service Name.
+# Wire Public Services And Provide a Domain Specific Service Name.
-Packages are providing services with knowledge of the technical implementation
+`Packages` are providing services with knowledge of the technical implementation
 and the use case they are used for.

-For Example these are Valid Package Names:
+For Example these are valid `Package` names:

 - ProductMysqlBundle
 - ProductDoctrineBundle

-For example the MysqlProductService would register a service called:
-`[project].product_mysql_bundle.product_service`
+Consider the domain of the project is a classic shop.

-The `Project Package` is responsible for providing a `product_service`, for this
+In this case the `Project Package` is responsible for providing a `product_service`.

+Instead of implementing some kind of `product_service` the `Project Package` can
-responsible it `can` use `Public Services` provided by other packages.
+`can` use `Public Services` provided by other `Packages`.
-In case of an Symfony Application, this would totally fine:
+In case of a symfony application, the `Project Package` can use the alias functionallity,
+to wire any service to the required `product_service`.

     <service id="product_service" alias="[project].product_mysql_bundle.product_service"/>